-- 1. Intake, assessment (utilizing the Addiction Severity Index [ASI]), treatment planning, relapse prevention, follow-up at 6-months after intake for each program participant, aftercare planning, and follow-up with Probation/Parole as required. - 2.
-Individual and group counseling. - Provide services under this contract for a period of no more than 90 days.
-Provision of services beyond 90 days requires prior written authorization by the Drug Court Team. - 4.
-Access to ancillary services which may include: legal support, HIV/AIDS, HEP A.B.C and STD testing and education, literacy assistance and supportive educational training, and job search.
+- 1. Intake, assessment (using the Addiction Severity Index [ASI]), food, shelter and other basic needs, treatment planning, follow-up at 6-months after intake for each program participant, relapse prevention, Case Manager, aftercare planning, and follow-up with Probation/Parole as required. - 2.
+Provide services under this contract for a period of no more than 90 days.
+Provision of services beyond 90 days requires prior written authorization by County. - 3.
+Program shall include group and individual counseling to address recovery issues including: denial, withdrawal symptomatology, drug/alcohol use history, the disease of addiction and relapse triggers, and parenting skills, art therapy, and family socialization activities. - 4.
+Access to ancillary support services that may include: legal support, 12-step meetings, HIV/AIDS, HEP A.B.C, and STD testing and education, literacy assistance and supportive educational training, job search, and medical/ mental health assessments to those program participants identified as having special needs.